 The exhibition was really a beautiful installation (photos are by Eric Tadsen).
 The Rowland Galleries at the Chazen are two rooms totaling approximately 5,000 square feet.
 What I love about these galleries is they are not a “white box” space, but instead have warm wood floors and a wood ceiling.
 The exhibition included large paintings in addition to some smaller works–painted, drawings, prints, digital, and sketchbooks–so the design really took advantage of the different kinds of spaces available in the galleries.
 In the layout I was able to accomplish some visual play between the works, such as placing drawings opposite the paintings they inspired (rather than next to them), allowing the very important edges of certain paintings to be seen on approach, and displaying two works from university collections (the Sheldon Museum of Art and the Chazen) that had never been shown previously to serve as the dramatic entry to the exhibition.

 Programming accompanied the exhibition.
 In addition to the opening lecture by artist Derrick Buisch, related programming included Dan Ramirez and Richard Shiff in conversation on November 2, 2017 at the Chazen (video starts with images from the catalogue; talk starts at 1:04), and a lecture by the artist Buzz Spector, titled Brush Music, held at the museum on November 9, 2017.
-There was also a poetry reading on December 7, 2017 by the Bridge Poets (the gorgeous poems are finally posted on the museum website!).
+There was also a poetry reading on December 7, 2017 by the Bridge Poets (the gorgeous poems were posted on the museum website, but are no longer available).

 The exhibition was laid out in three sections: Early Work, Recent Work, and Drawings.
 In reality, the layout was not strictly chronological, but placed works that were visually related to each other in proximity to convey the consistency of the artist’s vision over time, and to engage the works in conversations.
 The gallery texts were not extensive.
 In addition to tombstones, the installation included: